MicrosoftDocs/bot-docs/articles/bot-design-conversation-flow.md

 Then the user will select a product and confirm, exiting the product search dialog, complete the order, exiting the new order dialog, and arrive back at the root dialog.

 Although it would be great if users always traveled such a linear, logical path, it seldom occurs.
 Humans do not communicate in "stacks."
-They tend to change their minds.
-Frequently.
+They tend to frequently change their minds.
 Consider the following example:

 ![bot](~/media/designing-bots/core/stack-issue.png)